Lalla Masuda: Biography

+Lalla Mas’uda is from the Ait Ouaouzguit tribe, who are Chleuhs of the Masmuda confederation.
+Timbuktu historian ‘Abd ar-Rahman as-Sa‘di argued instead she was a Fulani concubine.
 She established mosques and Quranic schools, including the Bab Doukkala Mosque.
 The Lala 'Auda Mosque in Meknes, also carries her name, as does the adjacent Lalla 'Auda Square.

 She also set out to improve roads within the kingdom, particularly in rural areas to connect them with urban centers to give them access to essential services, such as healthcare and education.
 She is credited with building the bridge over the Um ar-Rabii'a River.

 She also provided administrative counsel to her son Ahmad al-Mansur.
-She recommended, for example, that he seek help from the Ottoman sultan, Selim I.
+She recommended, for example, that he seek help from the Ottoman sultan, Selim II.

 She supported impoverished communities in rural areas through economic assistance and support for small businesses.
 She also facilitated the marriage of young people to strengthen those communities.
 She helped these young people exercise the right to marriage and family life by helping them secure dowries, marriage costs, and other financial burdens preventing them from getting married.

 She had a noted propensity for documentation, meticulously documenting her activities and charitable donations.

 The Lalla Masuda Qubba is the oldest part of the Saadian Tombs in Marrakesh.

 The Marrakshi historian Al-Abbas bin Ibrahim as-Samlali recorded in his encyclopedia Information About the Notables of Marrakesh and Aghmat: